jccarrigan/churn-analysis/README.md

 ## Motivation

 A ride-sharing company (Company X) is interested in predicting rider retention.
-To help explore this question, we are analyzing a sample dataset of a cohort of users who signed up for an account in January 2014.
+To help explore this question, we analyzed a sample dataset of a cohort of users who signed up for an account in January 2014.
 The data was pulled on July 1, 2014; we consider a user retained if they were “active” (i.e. took a trip) in the preceding 30 days (from the day the data was pulled).
 In other words, a